-- (a) Men's Tech/Historic Quiz Trophy - Awarded to the highest scoring male entrant in addition to his first place class award. - (b) Women's Tech/Historic Quiz Trophy - (c) Awarded to the highest scoring female entrant in addition to he first place class award.
+- (a) Men's Tech/Historic Quiz Trophy - Awarded to the highest scoring male entrant in addition to his first place class award. - (b) Women's Tech/Historic Quiz Trophy Awarded to the highest scoring female entrant in addition to the first place class award.

-(Note: The Perpetual Awards will remain with the Porsche Club of America at the national office)
+(Note: The Perpetual Awards will remain with the Porsche Club of America at the National Office)